eu-digital-identity-wallet/eudi-docs-site/docs/Use Cases/Mobile Driving License/mDL Guides/Wallet Provider/Wallet Developers Workflow.md

 ## Libraries & SDKs

 The EUDI Wallet Reference Implementation provides key reusable components to accelerate deployment.
-Please refer to the relevant section for detailed instructions on how to [build](https://eu-digital-identity-wallet.github.io/Build/Build%20your%20Issuer/) and [test](https://eu-digital-identity-wallet.github.io/Test/Issuer/) the mDL Issuer and Revocation List Manager and Publisher.
+Please refer to the relevant section for detailed instructions on how to [build](https://eu-digital-identity-wallet.github.io/Build/Build%20your%20Wallet/) and [test](https://eu-digital-identity-wallet.github.io/Test/Wallet%20Application/) the Wallet Provider.